dante-ferr/ai-delver-client/README.md

   - Default (no ENTRYPOINT) runs main.py

 - `make run-ai`
-  Only runs the ai_delver_intelligence container, without making it detached.
+  Only runs the intelligence container, without making it detached.
 Mainly used in a separate terminal to allow the dev to see the container's internal logs.

 - `make run-main`
   Only runs the main application, without executing the docker container.